h12w/gspec/README.md

 	"github.com/hailiang/gspec"
 )

-// Only one suite.Add is needed for each xxx_test.go file. var _ = gspec.Add(func(s gspec.S) {
+// Only one gspec.Add is needed for each xxx_test.go file. var _ = gspec.Add(func(s gspec.S) {
 	// BDD cue word is customizible.
 	describe, given, when, it := s.Alias("describe"), s.Alias("given"), s.Alias("when"), s.Alias("it")